 Legal contract management software also referred to as contract lifecycle management, has made significant headway in the world of in-house counsel, racking up impressive stats such as reducing the average sales cycle by 24% and saving 9% on annual average costs.
 But what happens when you combine legal contract management software with AI?

 A panel of legal and AI experts from organizations including Adobe and Onit, presented at Legalweek on just this topic, examining the potential impact of AI on managing contracts and how to start implementing AI into your contract management workflows.
 The conversation touched on the business value of using AI in legal ops, the efficiencies AI can bring to your business and future trends in AI, among other things.

 Here are some of the biggest takeaways for AI and legal contract management software.

-- How to get started with AI: One of the easiest places for legal departments to start using contract AI and automation is in common use cases like reviewing NDAs and other routine contracts, because these are high-value but time-consuming activities.
+One of the easiest places for legal departments to start using contract AI and automation is in common use cases like reviewing NDAs and other routine contracts because these are high-value but time-consuming activities.
 The need to increase speed is high, but the risk is relatively low.

-- On justifying spending money on AI to the C-suite: According to a recent study, users saw on average a 51.5% gain in productivity after using AI for contract review.
-That’s an almost-immediate gain in productivity, and some use cases saw even better results.
+According to a recent study, users saw on average a 51.5% gain in productivity after using AI for contract review.
+That’s an almost immediate gain in productivity, and some use cases saw even better results.
 Moreover, the efficiency continued to increase over time as users became more familiar with the tools and the tools got smarter.
 The data extraction capabilities of AI contract tools also help to reduce risk and stop revenue leakage, which has a positive financial impact on the business as a whole.

 If you’d like to learn more about AI and contract lifecycle management, here are two helpful webinar replays: